maddy-nit/spring-boot-spa/README.md

 ## Additional steps to build the project in Devlopement
 ----------------

-Clone from repo from bitbucket repo-
+Clone from repo from git repo-

 ```
 git clone https://github.com/maddy-nit/spring-boot-spa.git